mamedev/mame/docs/source/commandline/commandline-all.rst

 **-[no]snapbilinear**

     Specify if the snapshot or movie should have bilinear filtering applied.
-    Shutting this off can make a difference in some performance while recording video to a file.

     The default is ON (**-snapbilinear**).